TrailingStop/TT-Miner-release/README.md

 # TT-Miner

+## special DFG handling for NiceHash (ETHASH/KawPow) and the frequent DAG change.

 ## overclocking with TT-Miner
 To make use of the OC functions of TT-Miner you have to run TT-Miner under Administrator credentials.
 If you use OC options and run TT-Miner as regular user it will ignore all OC settings from the command line.